wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

           :alt:

-      You should see a message confirming the install and asking to reload vscode.
+      You should see a message confirming the install and asking to reload VS Code.
 Click the reload button then repeat the vsix installation for the rest of the vsix files in this order:

       1. Cpp.vsix